Chamaththa123/Online-Laundry-Service-CeyLaundry/README.md

 <li>JavaScript: Enhances interactivity and improves the overall user experience.</li>

 </ul>

-The Online Laundry Service website aims to simplify the process of scheduling and managing laundry services, providing a user-friendly interface for customers and efficient management tools for the service provider.
+<p>The Online Laundry Service website aims to simplify the process of scheduling and managing laundry services, providing a user-friendly interface for customers and efficient management tools for the service provider.</p>